 Leak testing can be an ongoing diagnostic measure for system operators.
 Regular emissions monitoring or leak testing is a predictive maintenance measure that helps ensure filters have not failed prematurely.
 If increased emissions are identified, further investigation can identify damaged bags which may be causing performance issues and/or excessive emissions.
 In certain applications filters are subject to abrasion, chemical attack, or temperature excursions, causing failure.

 Exhaust fans provide the motive force for ventilation air throughout a dust collection system.
 If the system fan is not operating within the prescribed conditions, a dust collection system will not operate effectively.
-Fans belts should be inspected on a quarterly basis, amperage should be regularly checked.
+Fans belts should be inspected quarterly; amperage should be regularly checked.
 Signs of needed fan maintenance include unusual vibrations, variances in standard operation, and periodic squealing.

-Ducts are an important component in a ventilation system and must be kept clear in order for a dust collection system to function efficiently.
-If particulates and dust do not reach the baghouse and settle in the duct it can choke the system.
+Ducts are an important component in a ventilation system and must be kept clear for a dust collection system to function efficiently.
+If particulates and dust do not reach the baghouse and settle in the duct, it can choke the system.
 Regular inspection for dust accumulation ensures that necessary pressure and adequate velocities are maintained.